-TECLens, LLC is a development stage company based in St. James, New York, focused on designing and manufacturing medical contact lenses for myopia treatment.
-Established in 2013, the company has developed a non-invasive therapy involving the use of its product, the CXLens (Corneal Crosslinking Lens), which is worn for just half an hour in a doctor's office.
-This innovative lens features real-time ultrasound sensing and a high oxygen concentration environment to ensure precise targeting and stability during treatment.
-TECLens aims to address various vision issues, including progressive myopia in children and vision problems in adults, such as hyperopia and low-order myopia.
-Its technology is designed to improve patients' eye health and potentially reduce the long-term risks associated with traditional corrective lenses.
+TECLens, LLC is a development-stage company based in St. James, New York, focused on designing and manufacturing innovative medical contact lenses aimed at treating myopia and other vision issues.
+Founded in 2013, the company has developed the CXLens, a corneal crosslinking lens that offers a non-invasive, single treatment therapy requiring only a half-hour wear in a doctor's office.
+This technology features real-time ultrasound sensing and a high oxygen concentration environment for precise scleral positioning, enhancing targeting stability during treatment.
+TECLens aims to address a range of vision problems, including progressive myopia in children, presbyopia in adults, and conditions such as keratoconus.
+By providing a comfortable and effective alternative to traditional corrective lenses, TECLens seeks to reduce long-term eye health risks associated with extensive lens use.

 Laclarée